 This result does not quite satisfy me, because the paper used, in combination with my Canon printer, gives a colour drift to the magenta: the supposed neutral grey is pink.
 I took it into account for future printing.

 Another small flaw is the paper edge that remains white.

-But all this is to relativize, because little visible in the car put up again.
+But all this is to put into perspective, because nearly invisible in the reassembled car.

 No particular difficulty.
 We must only take care of the matching between the paper openings and the windows.
 The cut-outs for the roof clips are made after the paper has been laid, which is thus much less likely to tear.

 Pack of 10 sheets of matte self-adhesive photo paper